AionSystem/AIONSYSTEM/README.md

 ## The Nine-Repo Brain Architecture

 The AION Brain is a nine-repository cognitive system where each repo maps a distinct neurological function.
-The architecture is not a metaphor — each repo's role is structurally defined and functionally distinct.
+Each repo's role is structurally defined and functionally distinct.

 ```
 INPUT